-Please join us for a webinar hosted by the Center for Innovation in Global Health’s Action Lab for Planetary Health (ALPHA) and the Woods Institute for the Environment.
-Stanford researchers and experts in wildfire and public health will discuss the latest scientific findings highlighting the urgent need for investment in infrastructure that decreases vulnerable populations’ smoke exposure and increases wildfire prevention strategies.
+The Center for Innovation in Global Health’s Action Lab for Planetary Health (ALPHA) and the Stanford Woods Institute for the Environment hosted a webinar with Stanford researchers and experts in wildfire and public health to discuss the latest scientific findings highlighting the urgent need for investment in infrastructure that decreases vulnerable populations’ smoke exposure and increases wildfire prevention strategies.
 Webinar topics include: children’s health and the need to upgrade school air filtration and ventilation systems, especially in low-income districts; prioritizing awareness of the risks to vulnerable populations such as pregnant women; and the opportunities and challenges for short- and long-term responses to build greater wildfire resiliency.
-Register Here for Zoom

 Marshall Burke, Senior Fellow, Stanford Woods Institute for the Environment; Associate Professor, Department of Earth System Science

 Mary Prunicki, Director, Air Pollution and Health Research, Sean N. Parker Center for Allergy & Asthma Research

 Michael Wara, Director, Climate & Energy Policy Program, Stanford Woods Institute for the Environment; Faculty Fellow CIGH

 Amee Raval, Policy & Research Director, Asian Pacific Enviornmental Network (APEN)

 Lisa Patel, M.D., Co-Director, Climate, Health and Equity Task Force, Sean N. Parker Center for Allergy & Asthma Research; Faculty Fellow CIGH